vctls/quickasana-reloaded/README.md

    * ⌘-Click: Create a task in Asana from the current tab
    * ⇧-Click: Create a task in Asana from the clipboard contents

-2. Using the context menu entry
+2. Using the context menu entry on selected text
-   * Select some text => Right click => "Create task from selection"
+   * Select some text => Right-click => "Create task from selection"

 When creating a task from the current tab, Quick Asana will use the page title as the task name, put a link to the page in the notes, and attach a screenshot of the visible tab contents to the task.
 If there is highlighted text when you click the extension icon, the text will be added to the task notes.

-When creating a task from selected text, Quick Asana will try to find a due date in the form "YYYY-MM-DD", and an assignee identified by their email address.
-If these are found, the corresponding task fields will be filled, and the values will be removed from the text before it's added to the task name.
+When creating a task from selected text, Quick Asana will use the configured tags to fill in the corresponding field values.
+If these are found, the values will be removed from the text before it's added to the task name.
+The due date must be in a recognizable format.
+The most reliable would be YYYY-MM-DD.
+The assignee must be a user email address.
+Tag names can be changed on the extension configuration page.

-Once the task is created, its permalink will be copied to the clipboard (provided that the tab is still focused).
+Once the task is created, its permalink will be copied to the clipboard, provided that the tab is still focused (browser security constraints prevent unfocused tabs from accessing the clipboard).

 ## Setup
 Quick Asana uses [personal access tokens](https://developers.asana.com/docs/personal-access-token) for authentication.
 Before using the extension the first time, you'll need to provide a token in the extension preferences.
-You'll then need to choose a workspace and assignee for new tasks.
+You'll then need to choose a workspace, project, and assignee for new tasks.